jump-dev/JuMP.jl/docs/src/developers/custom_solver_binaries.md

 binary; that is the job for a JLL package.

 A JLL is a Julia package that wraps a pre-compiled binary.
-The binaries are built using [Yggdrasil](https://github.com/JuliaPackaging/Yggdrasil) (for example, [ECOS](https://github.com/JuliaPackaging/Yggdrasil/blob/master/E/ECOS/build_tarballs.jl)) and hosted in the [JuliaBinaryWrappers](https://github.com/JuliaBinaryWrappers) GitHub repository (for example, [ECOS_jll.jl](https://github.com/JuliaBinaryWrappers/ECOS_jll.jl)).
+Binaries are built using [Yggdrasil](https://github.com/JuliaPackaging/Yggdrasil) (for example, [ECOS](https://github.com/JuliaPackaging/Yggdrasil/blob/master/E/ECOS/build_tarballs.jl)) and hosted in the [JuliaBinaryWrappers](https://github.com/JuliaBinaryWrappers) GitHub repository (for example, [ECOS_jll.jl](https://github.com/JuliaBinaryWrappers/ECOS_jll.jl)).